dalibo/pg_activity/README.md

     sudo python setup.py install

-### Installation without man pages
+### Installation with man page

-    sudo python setup.py install --no-man
+    sudo python setup.py install --with-man

 Usage
 -----

-`pg_activity` can works **localy** or **remotely**.
+`pg_activity` works **localy** or **remotely**.
 In a local execution context, to obtain sufficient rights to display system informations, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
 Otherwise, `pg_activity` can fallback to a degraded mode without displaying system informations.
-On the same way, the postgres' user used to connect to the database must have administration rights.
+On the same way, postgres role used to connect to the database must be super user.
 ex:

     sudo -u postgres pg_activity -U postgres